 A Strategic Transportation System Linking Military Facilities to Deployment Seaports

 The Gulf Coast Strategic Highway System including future Interstate 14 will help meet the need to move a growing amount of freight from one region to another and provide improved safety for travelers moving in and out of Central Texas.
-This upgraded highway infrastructure will provide economic development opportunities in portions of these states that have not kept up with the economic growth which has occurred elsewhere.
-The U.S. Congress officially identified a Central Texas Corridor in 2015 and designated the route generally following US 190 as Interstate 14.
+This upgraded highway infrastructure will provide economic development opportunities in portions of Texas and Louisiana, some of which have not kept up with the economic growth occurring elsewhere.
+The U.S. Congress officially identified the Central Texas Corridor in 2015 and designated the route generally following US 190 as Interstate 14.

 Congress Designates Central Texas Corridor as Future Interstate 14

 December 8, 2015